Achomi people: Language

-The Achum people speak the Achomi language, sometimes referred to as Lari, or Larestani.
+The Achum/Achomi people speak the Achomi language, sometimes referred to as Lari, or Larestani language.
 The language has reported eight dialects (Bastaki, Evazi, Gerashi, Khonji, Ashkanani, Lari, ...) and is mostly unintelligible with modern Persian (Farsi), and is considered an unattested living branch of Middle "Pahlavi" Persian, derived from various unattested Middle Persian (Parsig) dialects spoken by the Zoroastrian and Jewish inhabitants of Fārs province prior to the spread of New Persian (Farsi).
 The UNESCO website indicates that it has around a million speakers, and classifies it as an endangered language, whilst the Ethnologue website indicates it has 10k to 1 Million speakers.

 They additionally speak Farsi as the official language in Iran.
 In Gulf GCC countries they speak Gulf Arabic (Bahraini, Kuwaiti, Emirati, etc...) along with Achomi, some of them also speak English fluently.
 Some Achomis in Bahrain speak a local "Bushehri derived" dialect of Farsi; which was formed by socializing with Bushehris (Lurs/Ajams, and minority Arabs, etc...).
 Mainly in part due to the fact that the migration from Bushehr, Bander Abbas, Bander Lingah, happened around the same time.

-The Achomi language is in decline, mainly due to the Farsification process aka dominating Iranian, Tehrani New Persian (Farsi) and Identity in Iran, which was a nationalist ideology invented by the Pahlavi regime, influenced by Aryanism, which sought to erase ethnic and linguistic diversity in favour of an exclusivist Persian identity, further affirmed by the Islamic Republic, similarly Arabization (dominating and imposed Arab identity and Gulf Arabic language) in some of the Arab Gulf states, which in Bahrain was a gradual process initiated by the British protectorate, With no effort being made by either side to preserve this language beside the national language.
+The Achomi language is in decline, mainly due to the dominance of Iranian, Tehrani New Persian (Farsi) and sociological Identity in Iran, which was a nationalist ideology invented by the Pahlavi regime, influenced by Aryanism, which sought to erase ethnic and linguistic diversity in favour of an exclusivist Persian identity, further affirmed by the Islamic Republic, similarly Arabization (dominating and social pressure to adopt an Arab identity and Gulf Arabic as a main language) in some of the Arab Gulf states, which in Bahrain was a gradual process initiated by the British protectorate, With no effort being made by either side to preserve this language beside the national language.
 Despite this, the language is still spoken widely even in the Gulf countries to some extent.